SarthakMakhija/tech-lessons/_posts/2021-12-21-invoking-C-from-GO.md

 ### Interfacing with an existing C library
 Let's consider that we wish to develop a storage engine for pmem (persistent memory) in Golang.
 In order to develop this, we might want to use
-[pmdk](https://github.com/pmem/pmdk) which is written in C. This effectively means we want a way to bridge Golang and C code; invoke C code from Golang.
+[pmdk - persistent memory development kit](https://github.com/pmem/pmdk) which is written in C. This effectively means we want a way to bridge Golang and C code; invoke C code from Golang.

 ### "C" package in Golang
 Go provides a package called "C" to interface with C code.
-Some features provided by this package includes -
+Some features provided by this package include -
 - standard C numeric types
 - access to structs defined in C
 - access to function like `malloc` and `free`

 ### C Code
-Let's create a linked list in C which will be later invoked from Golang code.
-Let's start with `linkedlist.h` file which defines the `Node` struct, and the operations supported by linked list.
+Let's start by creating a linked list in C which will be later invoked from Golang code.
+Let's start with `linkedlist.h` file which defines a struct called `Node`, and a set of operations supported by linked list.

 {% highlight C %}
 struct Node {